sedostheatre/sedos.co.uk/input/events/the-pirate-queen-auditions.md

 metaDescription: If you’d like to perform at the Minack, check out the full info about The Pirate Queen auditions
 ---
-Info about *[The Pirate Queen](https://www.sedos.co.uk/shows/2025-the-pirate-queen)* auditions has now been released.
+Information about *[The Pirate Queen](https://www.sedos.co.uk/shows/2025-the-pirate-queen)* auditions has now been released.

 This is the second time Sedos has had an opportunity to tour a show to the [Minack Theatre](https://minack.com/) in Porthcurno, Cornwall.
-The Minack is one of the most beautiful open-air theatres in the world and we’ll be looking for a big, diverse cast to share this exciting experience.
+The Minack is one of the most beautiful open-air theatres in the world and we’ll be looking for a large, diverse cast to share this exciting experience.

 ***THE PIRATE QUEEN* AUDITIONS: KEY DATES**